ralph-groupscholar/website/ralph.md

+2026-02-06 06:03:35 — Iteration 67
+- Reviewed the current codebase and recent git history for context.
+- Captured a Playwright viewport snapshot of groupscholar.com; the automation brief is dense and the live-pulse grid overpowers the quieter cadence strip.
+- Sketched creative follow-ups: add a compact status strip, tighten automation spacing, and trim the rail/pulse density without pushing below the fold.
+- Added a snapshot status strip, limited rail/pulse rows in automation, and tightened automation padding to keep the snapshot fully visible without scroll.

 2026-02-06 03:43:19 — Iteration 66
 - Reviewed the current codebase and recent git history for context.
 - Captured a Playwright viewport snapshot of groupscholar.com; the automation brief still leaves a quiet band beneath the card and the right-column tiles dominate the visual weight.